codecadwallader/codemaid/ISSUE_TEMPLATE.md

-### Installed product versions
+### Environment
-- Visual Studio: [example 2015 Professional]
+- Visual Studio version: [example 2015 Professional]
+- CodeMaid version: [example 0.9.1]
-- This extension: [example 1.1.21]
+- Code language: [example C#]

 ### Description
-Replace this text with a short description
+Replace this text with a short description and code sample.

 ### Steps to recreate
 1. Replace this